 Unfortunately, the grave of Joseph Crowe has always seemed to be in danger.
 Following his death on 12 April 1876, he was interred in the West Norwood Cemetery in a non-descript grave.
 In 1957 his overgrown grave was found and in August 1976 his remains were exhumed and returned to South Africa where he was interred in the MOTH Garden of Remembrance, Uitenhage on 5 Feb 1977, following a quasi-military ceremony in St Katherine’s Anglican Church.

-By 2011 the Moth Hall was up for sale and a new location for the grave was yet to be found.
+By 2011 the Moth Hall (Crown and Anchor Dinkie Di Shellhole) was up for sale and a new location for the grave was yet to be found, although it appears as if a buyer had not been found.
 Google Earth Co-ordinates are : 33° 46.083’S 25° 23.926’E. The VC was destroyed in a fire at his sister’s farm, and it is not known if an official replacement was issued.

 Burial site information courtesy of Jonathan Ossher, with thanks to Clive and Tim Emmerson, as well as Kevin Brazier, author of “The COMPLETE VICTORIA CROSS, A Full Chronological Record of All Holders of Britain’s Highest Award for Gallantry“.
 Photograph of Joseh Crowe’s grave courtesy of Ronnie Lovemore (June 2011).

 © DRW 2011-2018.
 Created 18 June 2011, Moved to blog 04/01/2015.
 Edited 17/05/2017, updated 25/03/2018